How to Grow Garden Phlox for a Late Summer Bloom

 Paniculata phlox grows tall, sometimes as high as five feet.
 Other than its growth habit, it is much like the creeping phlox, as the flowers look much the same.

 Before purchasing your plants, check the tags for hardiness zones.
-Most phlox are a hardy perennial plant in Zones 4–8.
+Most phlox are hardy perennial plants in Zones 4–8.
 Look at the tag on the plant before purchasing, because some varieties are available for hardiness to Zone 2 and some will withstand the heat in Zone 9.